 Similarly, dairy can be problematic if you are prone to cystic breakouts in the chin and jawline area: "Since most dairy cows are given growth hormones, the consumption of milk, cheese, and yogurt become factors that influence endogenous hormones and mimic the hormones that trigger oil production in the skin to ignite the acne process," explains Rouleau.

-If you struggle with under facial and eye puffiness, avoid foods high in sodium, especially at night, since they will encourage water retention under your eyes (resulting in excessive swelling of the eye tissue).
+If you struggle with under facial and eye puffiness, avoid foods high in sodium, especially at night, since they might encourage water retention (resulting in excessive swelling of the eye tissue).
 Also, drink plenty of water to flush out your system.

 How to help: